Chinese Apple Supplier Shares Fall After Trump Tweet Threatens More Tariffs

 — Donald J. Trump (@realDonaldTrump) September 8, 2018

-In the president’s tweet, he urged Apple to cut ties with foreign technology suppliers, and create their products in the US to avoid steep taxes.
+In the president’s tweet, he urged Apple to cut ties with foreign technology suppliers and create their products in the U.S. to avoid steep taxes.
 So it should come as no surprise that after the president’s recent tweet, effects are already starting to take place abroad.

 “People are in a bit of a panic today.
 Looking forward, the focus would be on how the market reacts after Apple releases its latest models,” said Kevin Chung, an analyst at JihSun Securities Investment Consulting.

-Thursday, a Chinese Ministry spokesperson, Gao Feng warned that China would be ready to retaliate if the threated tariffs by America were to take place, USA Today reports.
-Apparently, China has estimated $60 million in American goods to be taxed if the country receives the tariffs that have been promised.
+Thursday, a Chinese ministry spokesperson, Gao Feng, warned that China would be ready to retaliate if the threated tariffs by America were to take place, USA Today reports.
+Apparently, China has estimated $60 billion in American goods to be taxed if the country receives the tariffs that have been promised.
 As of September 6, the U.S. and China have already imposed more than $50 billion in tariffs on each others’ products.

 “China is confident, capable and able to maintain steady and healthy development of the Chinese economy,” Gao Feng said.

-Tim Cook, chief executive of Apple, has apparently lobbied with the president in a diplomatic manner for months, trying to negotiate with the president on taxes and trade.
+Tim Cook, chief executive of Apple, has apparently lobbied the president in a diplomatic manner for months, trying to negotiate with the president on taxes and trade.
 He has sat down at dinners with the president in hopes to affect his policy decisions.